 By Stefanie McGowan

 I wept in Bible study, recently.
 In front of everyone… It was the ugly kind, you guys… Where your face gets all distorted and you’re trying really hard to hold back the tears.
-I had a lump in my throat, my ears were ringing; the profound message I was hearing was coming out through my face in the form of snot bubbles and streams of tears.
+I had a lump in my throat, my ears were ringing; the profound message I was hearing overwhelmed me and came out in streams of tears.
 And all I could do was just sit there and soak in God’s grace.
 I sat in a circle, in a group of women I did not know, and it struck me: the Truth- as if I’d never, ever heard the word before, and I’ve been a Christian all my life.